The mesmerizing mix of old and new present throughout South Korea’s capital awaits inside one of its top luxury hotels: Four Seasons Hotel Seoul.

 Yu Yuan: Specializing in Cantonese cuisine with other Chinese regional fare represented, Yu Yuan’s specialty is Peking duck and they have imported an authentic oven for it.

-Boccalino and Boccalino Wine Bar: Also popular with locals, these two well-lit spaces compliment each other well.
+Boccalino: Also popular with locals, the restaurant and wine bar complement each other well.
 You can order a set of wine flights at the wine bar to start or finish a meal of classic Italian fare prepared in an open kitchen.

-Kioku: This multi-level Japanese restaurant has private dining rooms, a sushi bar and serves a wide range of favorites.
-Check out Chef Sawada’s Fugu Menu… he is Michelin-starred for a reason.
+Akira Back: This multi-level Japanese restaurant has private dining rooms, a sushi bar, and serves a wide range of favorites by celebrity chef Akira Back.

 Charles H: Find the hidden door and gain entry to Charles H, Four Seasons Hotel Seoul’s speakeasy for a night of old-fashioned and craft cocktails that embody the famous writer’s worldwide search for the perfect drink.